Homotopy Batalin-Vilkovisky algebras: Deformation and obstruction theory

 This theorem applies, for instance, when $\Po_0$ and $\Po_1$ are Koszul properads and when $\qR_{01}$ defines a distributive law, as in Theorem~\ref{qBV Koszul}.
 In this case, the Koszul dual coproperad has the following form $\Po^{\ac}\cong \Po^{\ac}_1 \boxtimes \Po^{\ac}_0$.
 And the convolution Lie algebra is equal to $\g\cong \Hom_\Sy(\Po_1^{\ac}\boxtimes \Po_0^{\ac}, \End_A)$ (see Section~\ref{Convolution Lie BV} and Section~\ref{Obstruction BV} for an application).

 The third author would like to warmly thank the University of Barcelona and its Institut de Matem\`atica for the invitations and for the excellent working conditions there.
 He is grateful to Ezra Getzler for many interesting discussions, sometimes related to the subject of the article.
+Finally, we would like to thank the referees for the useful comments.